Villa

 Fortuna

-Villa Fortuna is the registered office of the Capellino Foundation, where our values are put into practice through three projects: the cultivation of biodiverse organic crops on the estate’s land, the renovation of the site’s original buildings using sustainable construction methods, and the establishment of the International School of Biodiversity.
+Villa Fortuna is the registered office of Fondazione Capellino, where its values are put into practice through three projects: the cultivation of biodiverse, organic crops on the estate’s land, the renovation of the site’s original buildings using sustainable construction methods, and the establishment of the International School of Biodiversity.

 the Villa Fortuna projects